-The Winterstar Boxwood from the Southern Living Plant Collection has been turning gardeners back into Boxwood Fans!
-The Winterstar Boxwood lives up to its name, with smooth, glossy, emerald green leaves that are evergreen and crisp all year long.
-In addition, it features an easily manageable mature size of 4′ H x 4′ W. This boxwood’s naturally upright and slow to moderate growth habit, which won’t require touch-ups on a regular basis is easy to maintain at a desired shape or size.
+The Winterstar (Buxus microphylla) Boxwood from the Southern Living Plant Collection has been turning gardeners back into Boxwood fans!
+With smooth, glossy, emerald green leaves that are evergreen and crisp all year long the Winterstar Boxwood definitely lives up to its name.
+Additionally, it features an easily manageable mature size of 4′ H x 4′ W. This boxwood’s naturally upright and slow to moderate growth habit, which won’t require touch-ups on a regular basis, is easy to maintain at a desired shape or size.

 The Winterstar Boxwood works tremendously well in smaller gardens due to its compact dwarf size and is ideal in low shrub borders, formal hedges, natural hedges, container gardens, and numerous other applications.